DUI Accidents and Injury Attorneys in Georgia

 As Georgia DUI accident lawyers, T. Madden & Associates, P.C. are dedicated to getting justice for the victims of DUI accidents and injuries, as well as for their families.

 Too often, we have seen entirely innocent people suffer needlessly while insurance companies add insult to injury by handling compensation claims unfairly or dishonestly.

 We’re here to lend a shoulder of support and an experienced hand for guidance.
 We want to be your voice – a voice with which you can speak up and confidently demand true justice.
-We want to maximize your compensation and deliver you as much as money as possible.
+We want to maximize your compensation and deliver you as much money as possible.

 If you or someone you love has been injured or killed in a drunk driving accident in Atlanta, Savannah, Augusta, Columbia, Jonesboro, or anywhere else in Georgia, our attorney team can help.
 You and your family may be entitled to much more than you realize.
 Please give our office a call right away.

 When you start crunching the numbers, you can quickly come to a chilling realization about the frequency and severity of impaired driving in The Peach State.
 It happens in big cities and small towns, on back roads and major highways alike.
 Consider the following:

 - 297 people lost their lives in Georgia drunk driving accidents during 2013 (the most recent year on record).

 - 839 people lost their lives in Georgia motorcycle accidents involving alcohol impairment during 2011 (the most recent year on record).

 - DUI / DWI accounts for 28 to 30 percent of all traffic fatalities in Georgia.